Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

-Ildemaro Vargas -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals versus the Miami Marlins, with Braxton Garrett on the mound, on August 31 at 7:05 PM ET.
+On Friday, Ildemaro Vargas (.250 slugging percentage in past 10 games, with zero homers) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be Eury Perez.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-3) against the Blue Jays.

 Ildemaro Vargas Game Info & Props vs. the Marlins